But who the heck cares about fonts, really?

 The results?
 The good typography group finished 52% of the task, while the bad typography group could only finish 48% of the task.

-You should be a freaking pro when it comes to landing page fonts, typefaces, and typography by now.
+You should be a freaking pro when it comes to landing page and website fonts, typefaces, and typography by now.

 But here’s another one I’ll throw at you: font-weight.

 The width and relative “thickness” (medium or bold) of your main header (H1) and subheaders (H2, H3, etc.) should be bigger than your body copy.

 A quick rule of thumb is to multiply by 2.
 Choose your body copy font size first (say, 18px) and multiply by 2 for your heading (36px).

 Grain of salt; overall size depends on the fonts used.